torvalamo/querist/README.md

 When every row has been handled, the `complete` callback is called.

 The second (raw) version requires you to supply all parameters IN ORDER as separate arguments, since they have not been bound to an interface by `statement.bind`.
-Not also that the callback signature is not the same.
+Note also that the callback signature is not the same.

 #### interface.get(callback(row))
 #### statement.get([params...], [callback(err, row)])

 Return only the first row found by the query, or `undefined` if nothing was found.

 The second (raw) version requires you to supply all parameters IN ORDER as separate arguments, since they have not been bound to an interface by `statement.bind`.
-Not also that the callback signature is not the same.
+Note also that the callback signature is not the same.

 #### interface.run([callback(lastID, changes)])
 #### statement.run([params...], [callback(err)])

 Run the query and call callback with EITHER `lastID` OR `changes`, reflecting the last inserted auto_increment or the number of affected rows, respectively.
 N/A values are `undefined`.

 The second (raw) version requires you to supply all parameters IN ORDER as separate arguments, since they have not been bound to an interface by `statement.bind`.
-Not also that the callback signature is not the same.
+Note also that the callback signature is not the same.
 In the raw callback, `this` contains `this.lastID` or `this.changes`.